Choose another writer in this calendar:

 Les poètes, devant mes grandes attitudes,

-For further reading: La Mystique de Baudelaire by J. Pommier (1932); Baudelaire the Critic by Margaret Gilman (1943); Baudelaire by Enid Starkie (1953), The Idea of Decadence in French Literature, 1830-1900 by Alfred Edward Carter (1958); Baudelaire: A Collection of Critical Essays, ed. by Henri Peyre (1962); Baudelaire and the English Tradition by Patricia Clements (1985); Baudelaire by Claude Pichois and Jean Ziegler (1989); Charles Baudelaire Revisited by Lois Boe Hyslop (1992); Baudelaire by Joanna Richardson (1994); Baudelaire by Henri Troyat (1994); High Art: Charles Baudelaire and the Origins of Modernist Painting by David Carrier (1996); Baudelaire and the Aesthetics of Bad Faith by Susan Blood (1997); Baudelaire and the Poetics of Modernity, ed. by Patricia A. Ward (2001); Baudelaire and Photography: Finding the Painter of Modern Life by Timothy Raser (2015); Correspondences by Charles Baudelaire: a Critical Analysis by Karen Sasha Tipper (2016) - See also: Joris Karl Huysmans, Marquis de Sade, Thomas De Quincey
+For further reading: La Mystique de Baudelaire by J. Pommier (1932); Baudelaire the Critic by Margaret Gilman (1943); Baudelaire by Enid Starkie (1953), The Idea of Decadence in French Literature, 1830-1900 by Alfred Edward Carter (1958); Baudelaire: A Collection of Critical Essays, ed. by Henri Peyre (1962); Baudelaire and the English Tradition by Patricia Clements (1985); Baudelaire by Claude Pichois and Jean Ziegler (1989); Charles Baudelaire Revisited by Lois Boe Hyslop (1992); Baudelaire by Joanna Richardson (1994); Baudelaire by Henri Troyat (1994); High Art: Charles Baudelaire and the Origins of Modernist Painting by David Carrier (1996); Baudelaire and the Aesthetics of Bad Faith by Susan Blood (1997); Baudelaire and the Poetics of Modernity, ed. by Patricia A. Ward (2001); Baudelaire and Photography: Finding the Painter of Modern Life by Timothy Raser (2015); Correspondences by Charles Baudelaire: a Critical Analysis by Karen Sasha Tipper (2016); The Aesthetic Life of Charles Baudelaire and His Influence on Oscar Wilde: the European Precursors of Spiritual Love by Karen Sasha Tipper (2017) - See also: Joris Karl Huysmans, Marquis de Sade, Thomas De Quincey